Mohd Adib Mohamad Adam: Education and early career

-Adib was a student of Sekolah Menengah Kebangsaan Tinggi Melaka.
+He attended Sekolah Menengah Kebangsaan Tinggi Melaka for his secondary education.

 Adib served as the Assistant District Officer in Kuala Selangor.
 He then resigned to become the executive secretary at the headquarters of UMNO at Putra World Trade Centre (PWTC).
 In 1971, he was appointed the Information Attaché to the Malaysia Embassy in Netherlands.

 Politics

-After Adib won the Malacca state assembly seat of Ayer Panas in the 1978 general election, the Prime Minister then, Tun Hussein Onn had picked him to replace Datuk Setia Haji Abdul Ghani Ali as the new Chief Minister of Malacca.
+After Adib won the Malacca state assembly seat of Ayer Panas in the 1978 general election, he replace Datuk Setia Haji Abdul Ghani Ali as the new Chief Minister of Malacca.
 He was only 37 years old and he served as Chief Minister for four years from 11 July 1978 to 26 April 1982.
-He was then replaced by Tan Sri Abdul Rahim Thamby Chik in 1982 by Dr. Mahathir Mohamad who became the new Prime Minister earlier in 1981.
+He was then replaced by Tan Sri Abdul Rahim Thamby Chik in 1982 by Mahathir Mohamad who became the new Prime Minister earlier in 1981.

 Adib contested the parliamentary seat of Alor Gajah, Malacca in the subsequent 1982 general election and he won to be the Member of Parliament.
 He was then selected to be the Minister of Information replacing Dato' Mohamed Rahmat who was appointed ambassador to Jakarta, Indonesia.
-He served in that portfolio for two years (1982–1984) before he was appointed Minister of Rural Development, Cooperatives and Entrepreneurship (1984–1986).
+He served in that portfolio for two years (1982–1984) before he was appointed as Minister of Lands and Regional Development (1984–1986).